-The end of tax year 2017 marks the time that you need to work on your tax return.
-To avoid penalties, it is important that you understand PAYE Tax and other related information, including UK Tax Returns and PAYE Tax Returns that will give you extra money to spend.
+The end of tax year, 5th April 2020 marks the time that you need to work on your tax return.
+To avoid penalties, it is important that you understand PAYE Tax and UK self assessment tax and other related information, including UK Tax Returns and PAYE Tax Returns that will give you extra money to spend.

 Tax on employee income is deducted by means of the PAYE scheme, a system for collecting tax that is used in the UK.
 It involves three parties—you, your employer, and HMRC.